twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 If you haven't heard the term before, a waterfall is when a parent component fetches data and then renders a child component.
 That child component then fetches its own data, and renders its own child component.

-This cycle of fetching and rendering creates a problem because child components do not fetch their data until their parents have finished rendering.
+This cycle of fetching and rendering is problematic because child components cannot begin fetching data until their parents have finished rendering.
 In an app that waterfalls every child is blocked by its parent.
 Ultimately, this leads to a series of sequential data fetches and poor response times.

-\[ demo 2, waterfall timeline \]
+{% waterfall-timeline /%}

 The term waterfall comes from the way these components appear on a rendering timeline.
 Since no component can render before it's parent finishes, it paints a picture that sort of looks like a waterfall.